-4. Strengthen the network of support for young children in your county.
+4. Strengthen the network of support for children and youth in your county or city.

-- MAKE OUTREACH (AND LISTENING) AN ONGOING PART OF YOUR WORK. - ➤ Join forces with the racial and ethnically diverse groups fighting for equity and social justice support their issues and understand how they frame issues related to young children.
-Integrate this perspective into the First 5 vision. - Make presentations periodically to civic, religious, labor, and business groups about the needs of young children.
-Make sure brain development is second nature to them. - Conduct informal focus groups and surveys with parents and providers to understand what they are motivated to support. - Reach out to folks and organizations with money long before the "ask." - Meet with opponents and skeptics about government support for children's programs work to neutralize their negative perspectives.
+- MAKE OUTREACH (AND LISTENING) AN ONGOING PART OF YOUR WORK. - Join forces with the racial and ethnically diverse groups fighting for equity and social justice support their issues and understand how they frame issues related to young children. - Make presentations periodically to civic, religious, labor, and business groups about the needs of children and youth. - Conduct informal focus groups and surveys with parents and providers to understand what they are motivated to support. - Reach out to folks and organizations with money long before the "ask." - Meet with opponents and skeptics about government support for children and youth programs work to neutralize their negative perspectives.